NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 	f_{x_i,y}(x_i,y) \simeq f_{x_i,y}^{GM} (x_i,y)

 using expectation-maximization (EM) algorithm.
-The mean operation Eq. :eq:`Si` is then derived analytically derived using Gaussian mixture model, while variance is approximated by the sample variance.
+The mean operation Eq. :eq:`Si` is then derived analytically from the Gaussian mixture model, while variance is approximated to be the sample variance.
 Therefore, the accuracy of the method depends on the quality of the base samples as well as the fitness of the mixture model.
-The below figure summarizes the procedure of Gaussian mixture model-based PM-GSA introduced in [Hu19]_.
+The below figure summarizes the procedure of Gaussian mixture model-based PM-GSA introduced in [Hu_2019z]_.
 The number of mixture components is optimized along with the mixture parameters during expectation-maximization iterations.

 .. _figSensitivity2: